Applying for the European Qualifications Passport for Refugees (EQPR)

 A document presenting the EQPR is available in several languages: Arabic, English, Dari, French, German, Greek, Italian, Polish, Romanian, Spanish, Ukrainian.

-The first thing to do is to prepare and scan:
+The first step is to prepare and scan:

 • your identity documents

-- Certificate of asylum seeker or official letter from OFPRA granting refugee status
+- Certificate of asylum application or letter with the positive decision from OFPRA granting refugee status or official document granting temporary protection

-- Residence permit or Receipt or Certificate of application for residence permit
+- Residence card or receipt or certificate of residence card application (API)

-> To read: the Refugees.info sheet " Making and using an e-photo "
+> Read: the Réfugiés.info sheet “ Making and using an e-photo

-• all the documents that you managed to bring about your school, university and professional life in your country before arriving in France
+• all the documents that you managed to keep about your school, university and professional life in your country before arriving in France

 - School reports